bhrnjica/daany/README.md

 So we created the ssa object by passing the number of components that we are going to create.
 Once the ssa object has been created we can call the ```Fit``` method to start with time series ssa analysis.

 Once we have analyzed the time series, we can plot its components.
 The following plot shows the first 4 components:

 ![Iris Model Evaluation](./docs/img/2019-09-24_22-03-27.png)

-The following plot shows ahow ssa aproximated the time series:
+The following plot shows how previous 4 components aproximate the actual AirPassengers data:

 ![Iris Model Evaluation](./docs/img/2019-09-24_22-04-57.png)

 At the end we can plot ssa predicted and actual values of the time series:

 ![Iris Model Evaluation](./docs/img/2019-09-24_22-05-18.png)